a-p-f/windowed-list/README.md

 # WindowedList

 WindowedList is a new take on infinite scroll/lazy loading.
-It works a lot like UITableView in iOS.
-WindowedList sets the height of the list element so that it is tall enough to contain all of your rows, but only renders the rows which are within the viewport.
-This method eliminates scoll jank entirely, unlike other infinite scrolling libraries I've seen.
+It fixes the container's height to be tall enough to contain all rows, and positions the rendered rows absolutely inside the container.
+This approach completely eliminates scroll jank.

+## Demo

+## Limitations

+## Code Structure

+## Modes of Operation

+## TODO